laher/gogreen/README.md

-# gogetgreen
+# gogreen

+A test runner for Go.
+Continuous testing with a UI

 ## About

-> gogetgreen is an awkward pun.
+> gogreen is a awkward pun about Go and the colour often used to indicate 'test succeeded'.
 It's not about saving the environment, sorry.
-I nearly called it gogreen but that seemed too much.

-gogetgreen is a test runner for Go (aka golang), the programming language.
+`gogreen` is a test runner for Go (aka golang), the programming language.
 It's a desktop app which can watch your project for file changes.

 It's early days.
 It's not very good yet.